 Using applicant tracking systems can help businesses save time and money by automating many of the labor-intensive tasks involved in the recruitment process.

 This automation also serves to benefit the candidate experience an organization can offer.
-Because the best applicant tracking systems on the market allow hiring teams to automate communications, candidates are kept in the loop of their application’s success, so there is no danger of inadvertently ghosting a job seeker and hurting the employer brand.
+Because the best ATS systems on the market allow hiring teams to automate communications, candidates are kept in the loop of their application’s success, so there is no danger of inadvertently ghosting a job seeker and hurting the employer brand.

 Recruitment Tools Powered by AI

 Tools for recruitment powered by AI analyze resumes using machine learning algorithms to determine which applicants are the most qualified for a position according to the predetermined job description.

 These tools can assist businesses in rapidly identifying top talent among potential candidates, and reduce the time it takes to hire new employees.
 They can also help ensure that all candidates are evaluated fairly and reduce the bias that occurs during the recruitment process.

 For more information on this, consult this list of the top AI recruiting solutions.